nexiality/documentation/commands/mobile/index.md

 ### Description
 As the name suggests, this is a collection of commands to support mobile automation, with mobile testing as the common form.
-Generally speaking, there are 3 strategies towards mobile testing:
+Generally speaking, there are 3 strategies for mobile testing:
 - via emulators
 - via real devices connected to the automation host
 - via cloud testing provider (such as BrowserStack or CrossBrowserTesting)

 Nexial intends to support all 3 types of mobile testing for both iOS and Android devices.
-However, the availability on these capabilities will be rolled out over time.
+However, the availability of these capabilities will be rolled out over time.

 Nexial internally uses <a href="https://appium.io/" class="external-link" target="_nexial_link">Appium</a> to perform
 the communication and data transport between your scripts and the target devices.
 Unless of urgent or critical matter (such as a high priority security patch), Nexial will only ship with the last official stable release of Appium.

-In order to perform mobile automation, here are the steps to follow:
+To perform mobile automation, here are the steps to follow:
 1. [Install and Configure Appium](install_appium)
 2. [Install Android SDK and Emulators](android_setup) - if you are targeting Android devices
 3. [Install Xcode and iOS Emulators](ios_setup) - if you are targeting iOS devices